elunico/InitParser/README.md

 - A **present** optional of an **empty vector** if the key is contained in the default section (no section name is present or required to retrieve it)
 - `std::nullopt` if the key is not found anywhere in the hierarchy

+## Paths

+Some methods take a `std::string` parameter called `path`.
+A path is composed of the following

+- Section names joined by a `/` (forward slash)
+- Optionally, an entry key as the last component of the path.
+If an entry key is present, the path represents the path to that entry.
+If the path ends with the name of a section, it is the path to that section.

+Two methods use these paths

+First is the `InitSection::ResolutionType InitSection::canResolve(std::string const& path)` method to determine if a section or entry exists.

+`InitSection::ResolutionType` is an enum with the cases `SECTION`, `ENTRY`, and `NONE` which tells you what the path resolves to in the `InitFile`

+Second is the `bool InitSection::updateEntryRecursive(std::string const& path, std::string const& value)` which can be used to update the **entry** pointed to by `path` with the value `value`.